The joy of retirement readiness

 It’s important to know your financial situation from your net worth to your monthly cash flow.
 You will need to understand your sources of income in retirement.
 You will need to think about your desired lifestyle and see if you have a match between how much income you will have and how much of your income gets spent.
 If you have a gap sometimes it may make sense to fill the gap by working longer, spending less, downsizing or relocating, or figure out how to generate more income in retirement.
 About a quarter of those between the ages of 65 and 70 are still working full or part-time.
 Some of them are self-employed.
 See how you can make your world go round securely.

 Related article: How much is enough for retirement?

 Many Boomers are retiring with debt and then get a shock to the system when they have to deal with that debt on a reduced, fixed income.
-In Ontario, 30% of bankruptcies are seniors and those approaching retirement according to Canadian Press May 04, 2015.
-Pay day loans are tickets to the downward spiral of a debt hole.
+In Ontario, 30% of bankruptcies are seniors and those approaching retirement according to the Canadian Press on May 04, 2015.
+Payday loans are tickets to the downward spiral of a debt hole.
 With debt comes restrictions and stress.
 Who needs or wants that in retirement?

 A financial plan is important.
 Everyone can use a little sound financial advice.
 Lifestyle planning is also key.
 They are the two sides of the retirement coin.

 The 3 R’s of revocate, relocate, and regenerate are the areas that require serious consideration.
 How are you going to answer your calling?
 Where and how are you going to live?
 What is going to get you out of bed in the morning eager to experience the day?

 Related article: The retirement checklist to get you ready for retirement